joshf67/NodeSharp/README.md

 # NodeSharp
-## This project is still in development but is currently DOA due to 343's stance on user generated content, I am continuing to develop this for educational purposes
+## This project has been archived as no work has been done on it ever since 343's stance on user generated content was published on forge release
 A programming language that compiles to Halo Infinite's Node Graph scripting

 This project is a very early WIP.